Nona9614/spreadsheet-light/README.md

 // Or you can get a plain matrix of columns (y), rows (x) to play with
 // To access information you should place the y first like in matrix[y][x];
 let matrix = spreadsheet.toMatrix();

+// Or you can have a customized behavior using the `reduce` function
+// to go line by line and return your custom object
+// The function ignores the headers becuase as headers are already an
+// array and they be missing they can be reduced separately
+// Plus these can be added to the reducer as the first line setting the
+// option `ignore` option to false let reduced = spreadsheet.reduce(() => line, "");

 // Or you can create a clone from the original object if you don't want to
 // interfere with the data from the original one